 Despite their fundamental differences, extroverts and introverts are often drawn to each other.
-While they may be the yin to your yang, dating an introvert is no walk in the park.
-Especially when you’re an outgoing person who wants to live every moment to the fullest.
+While they may be the yin to your yang, dating an introvert may bring about some unexpected challenges for you, especially when you’re an outgoing person.

 Related Reading: How Do Introverts Flirt?
 10 Ways They Try To Get Your Attention

 1. Introverts like meaningful conversations

 Introverts are mistaken to be shy or hesitant.
 But the truth is that they just find small talk pointless and tiring.
 Always looking inwards for their energy source, they do not like to expend their energy on meaningless chatter.
 But with the right people, in the right setting, and on the right substantive topics, they are great conversationalists with a penchant for deep, meaningful conversations.

 Introverts are stimulated by intelligence.
 You’ll have to fan your partner’s curiosity if you’re dating an introvert.
 Ask them how their day was or tell them about yours, and they’ll be happy to talk about it, sure.
 But discuss theories, philosophies, geo-politics, and you’ll see their eyes light up like never before.

 2. Stick to quiet settings when in relationship with an extreme introvert